Ille-sur-Tet, Pyrenees-Orientales: tourism & sightseeing

-Ille sur Tet is a busy town in the Pyrénées-Orientales department to the west of Perpignan.
-The town is usually visited because it is close to a wonderful natural rock formation known as the Orgues d'Ille sur Tet which are well worth a detour to see.
+Ille-sur-Tet is a busy town in the Pyrénées-Orientales department to the west of Perpignan.
+The town is usually visited because it is close to a wonderful natural rock formation known as the Orgues d'Ille-sur-Tet which are well worth a detour to see.

-Ile sur Tet has had a turbulent history because of its position near the border with Spain.
-As the town grew three different layers of ramparts became necessary to contain and protect the growing population.
-Various gateways, walls and towers can still be seen of these original fortifications.
+Ille-sur-Tet has had a turbulent history because of its position near the border with Spain.
+As the town developed three different rings of ramparts became necessary to contain and protect the growing population and various gateways, walls and towers of these original fortifications can still be seen.

-The town is dominated by its church, the eglise St Etienne, and particularly by its bell-tower which rises up above the rest of the town.
+The town is dominated by its church, the eglise Saint-Etienne, and particularly by its bell-tower which rises up above the rest of the town.
 It is its size rather than any particular historic significance that makes the church stand out.

-The ancient hospital of Ille sur Tet, the Hospice d'Illa was built in the middle ages for the sick and elderly of the region.
+The ancient hospital of Ille-sur-Tet, the Hospice d'Illa, was built in the middle ages for the sick and elderly of the region.
 The main facade of the building is in the baroque style, then inside a there is an exhibition of frescoes, statues and religious artworks from the Catalan region and in the roman and baroque styles to see.

 The Orgues d'Ille sur Tet